Cory Booker's marathon speech: Speech

 According to David Smith of The Guardian, "As Booker approached the 24-hour mark, most Senate Democrats took their seats and Democrats from the House of Representatives, including minority leader Hakeem Jeffries, sat or stood in the chamber.
 The public and press galleries swelled."
 Senate minority leader Chuck Schumer announced to Booker that he had broken the record at 24 hours and 18 minutes into the speech, prompting sustained and significant applause throughout the chamber.
 Finally, at 8:05 p.m.
-EDT the next day, Booker yielded the floor and was immediately met with a standing ovation.
+EDT on April 1, 2025, Booker yielded the floor and was immediately met with a standing ovation.

 Chronology

 While retaining the floor, Booker yielded to questions from 35 of his Democratic colleagues and one Independent colleague, (Note: Angus King is an independent senator who caucuses with the Democratic Party.) which allowed him to rest.
 The two senators with the most questions were the Senate minority leader Chuck Schumer, and Senator Chris Murphy, a close colleague of Booker's who stayed on the floor with him the entire speech.
-As they both mention during the speech, Booker played a similar role during Murphy's 2016 filibuster.

-The table below shows the chronology of the speech, including topics discussed by Booker as well as questions posed to him by fellow senators.
+As they both mention during the speech, Booker played a similar role during the Chris Murphy gun control filibuster in 2016.
+The table below shows the chronology of the speech, including topics discussed by Booker, as well as questions posed to him by fellow senators.
 Topics in italics indicate subject divisions and refer to the binders Booker read from.